dom7kim/Chat_with_Images/README.md

 6. Access the chatbot by opening your web browser and navigating to [http://localhost:8000](http://localhost:8000).

-By using Docker, you can run the chatbot in a controlled environment without worrying about dependencies conflicting with your system's setup.
+Utilizing Docker allows you to run the chatbot within a controlled environment, eliminating concerns about dependency conflicts with your system's configuration.